 We need to use a consistent process for determining the equivalent of in-class and out-of-class time for distance courses.

 How is Creighton addressing this?

-The Center for Academic Innovation (CAI) is proceeding as follows to document in-class and out-of-class time for distance courses.
+The Teaching and Learning Center is proceeding as follows to document in-class and out-of-class time for distance courses.

 Courses offered both online and on-ground

 If a course is offered both on-ground and online, and each of the following conditions is met, then the online course is considered to have equivalent classroom and out-of-class time as the on-ground course.

 • Stated student learning outcomes are the same

 • Online students are required to regularly engage with the instructor and with other students in the course

 If the above conditions are not met then additional information is gathered which will be used to calculate in-class and out-of-class time for the distance course.
 The process for gathering this data is outlined below.

 Courses offered only online